Anterior Hip Replacement

 - No tube will be placed down your throat.
 You will breathe on your own during surgery

-- We will wear special suites and practice sterile techniques in an effort to prevent infection
+- We will wear special suits and practice sterile techniques in an effort to prevent infection

 - A small incision is made to preserve muscle